microsoft/code-with-engineering-playbook/docs/security/azure-devops/service-connection-security.md

 ## Pipeline Security caveat

+YAML pipelines can be triggered without the need for a pull request, this introduces a security risk.

 In good practice, [Pull Requests](../../code-reviews/pull-requests.md) and [Code Reviews](../../code-reviews/README.md) should be used to ensure the code that is being deployed, is being reviewed by a second person and potentially automatically being checked for vulnerabilities and other security issues.
-In the case of YAML Pipelines, there is a small caveat to this process, because YAML Pipelines can be executed without the need for a Pull Request and Code Reviews.
+However, YAML Pipelines can be executed without the need for a Pull Request and Code Reviews.
+This allows the (malicious) user to make changes using the Service Connection which would normally require a reviewer.

 The configuration of *when* a pipeline should be triggered is specified in the YAML Pipeline itself and therefore a pipeline can be configured to execute on changes in a temporary branch.
 In this temporary branch, any changes made to the pipeline itself will be executed without being reviewed.